StockSharp/AlgoTrading/API/3901-4000/3990_Risk_Monitor/README.md

   hedging) just like StockSharp itself.
 * The strategy tolerates manual trading: it reacts to any trade confirmations to keep the statistics in sync.
 * The comment is cleared automatically when the strategy stops or resets, preventing stale values from persisting across sessions.
-* No Python implementation is provided; the API package contains only the C# version.
+* Implementations are available in both C# and Python.